 ^{287.} See Adam Liptak, Verizon Rejects Text Messages from an Abortion Rights Group, N.Y.
 TIMES, Sept.
 27, 2007, at A1 (noting that a sample message was "End Bush's global gag rule against birth control for world's poorest women!
 Call Congress.
 (202) 224-3121.
 Thnx!
 Naral Text4Choice"); Jeffrey Gold, Verizon Reverses Text-Messaging Decision, STAR-LEDGER, Sept.
-28, 2007, at 66 (following public outcry, senior Verizon Wireless censored a webcast of a concert by Pearl Jam during a Lollapalooza celebration in which the band's lead singer replaced regular lyrics to their hit "Daughter" with "George Bush, leave this world alone; George Bush find yourself a home."
-In 2006, one of the largest cable modem-based broadband providers in the nation, Comcast, was accused of blocking access to AfterDowningStreet.com, the website run by a grassroots organization known for activism against the Iraq war.
-The blocking continued for one week, hampering the group's efforts in organizing a massive protest rally.
-Page 290
+28, 2007, at 66 (following public outcry, senior Verizon Wireless censored a webcast of a concert by Pearl Jam during a Lollapalooza celebration in which the band's lead singer replaced regular lyrics to their hit "Daughter" with "George Bush, leave this world alone; George Bush find yourself a home."288 In 2006, one of the largest cable modem-based broadband providers in the nation, Comcast, was accused of blocking access to AfterDowningStreet.com, the website run by a grassroots organization known for activism against the Iraq war.289 The blocking continued for one week, hampering the group's efforts in organizing a massive protest rally.290

-In addition, broadband providers have been found to censor communications on their networks that disparage them or otherwise undermine their commercial advantage.
-For example, Verizon and AT&T disclose to new subscribers that they reserve the right to terminate the accounts of users who use their networks to criticize the companies business practices.
-And in 2006, America Online (AOL) was found to be blocking e-mails from a coalition of 600 organizations-including the AFL-CIO and the Gun Owners of America-that circulated an online petition opposing AOL's proposal to charge a premium for bulk e-mail to circumvent the company's filters.
+In addition, broadband providers have been found to censor communications on their networks that disparage them or otherwise undermine their commercial advantage.291 For example, Verizon and AT&T disclose to new subscribers that they reserve the right to terminate the accounts of users who use their networks to criticize the companies' business practices.292 And in 2006, America Online (AOL) was found to be blocking e-mails from a coalition of 600 organizations-including the AFL-CIO and the Gun Owners of America-that circulated an online petition opposing AOL's proposal to charge a premium for bulk e-mail to circumvent the company's filters.293 executives determined that the decision not to allow the text messages was "an incorrect interpretation of a dusty internal policy").